You are using an outdated browser. Please upgrade your browser to improve your experience.

 Connect with and Recruit UAA Talent

 Ways to connect with UAA talent:

-- Connect with student through an employer Handshake Account
+- Connect with students and alumni through an employer Handshake account

 - Share your expertise at career networking events